- SecureLine VPN should connect you directly to Avast VPN servers.

-7 steps to fix Avast SecureLine VPN connection problems
+7 steps to fix Avast SecureLine VPN no Internet Connection

 - Check Your Net Connection